Particle Acceleration in Collisionless Magnetically Arrested Disks

 \subsection{Spatially decomposed spectra calculations}

-As discussed in the main text, we differentiate five distinct regions in which we evaluate the particle energy spectra; these regions are denoted as disk (\textit{dis}), jet (\textit{jet}), equatorial reconnection (\textit{rec}) layer, jet sheath or jet-disk interface (\textit{she}), and inner magnetosphere (\textit{inn}).
+As discussed in the main text, we differentiate five distinct regions in which we evaluate the particle energy spectra; these regions are denoted as jet (\textit{jet}), jet sheath or jet-disk interface (\textit{she}), equatorial reconnection (\textit{rec}), inner (polar) magnetosphere (\textit{inn}), and disk (\textit{dis}) regions.
 The decomposition of these regions is shown in Fig.~\ref{fig:maskapp}.
 The \textit{mask} is created with geometrical and dynamic criteria.
 For simplicity, we set the speed of light $c=1$ in the remainder of this section.